 H.R.H.
-Pricess Elizabeth Kekaʻaniau Laʻanui
+Princess Elizabeth Kekaʻaniau Laʻanui

 -H.M.
 King Kamehameha III